borntofrappe/python-scripts/time-series-visualizer/README.md

 ax_bar.legend(title="Months", loc="upper left")
 ```

-One last note however: in its current rendition, the bar chart maps data in a rather undesired order.
+One last note however: in its current rendition, the bar plot maps data in a rather undesired order.
 Indeed, the months start at may, to end at april.
 This is because the first observation is for May 2016.

 To change this default, create a list for the names of the months, and use this list in the `hue_order` argument of the seaborn function.